COOL AND DRY HEADING INTO THE WEEKEND

 SATURDAY: NW 5-10 MPH

-TODAY: A few morning clouds, otherwise sunshine.
+AFTERNOON: A few passing clouds but plenty of sunshine.
 Not as cold.
-HIGH: 43
+HIGH: 42

 SATURDAY: Mostly sunny.
 Cool and crisp.
 HIGH: 41 LOW: 20